 In a small bowl, gently stir together the avocado, carrots, and cucumber.

 Sprinkle the sesame seeds over the pasta.
 Top with the avocado mixture.

-Keep it Healthy: When making pasta, try adding vegetables to the boiling water during the last few minutes of cooking time.
+Keep it Healthy: When preparing pasta of any kind, try adding some vegetables to the boiling water during the last few minutes of cooking time.
 It’s a quick way to bulk up the dish and add a serving of veggies to your meal!

-Tip: Lightly spray the 1/2-cup measuring cup before adding the peanut butter.
-The cooking spray will help the peanut butter slide easily out of the cup.
+Tip: Lightly spray the measuring cup with cooking spray before adding the peanut butter.
+The peanut butter will slide easily out of the cup.

 Tip: Encourage the kids to help with age-appropriate tasks, including measuring and stirring ingredients, whisking the sauce, and sprinkling the sesame seeds.